Albula (fish)

 Albula is an ancient genus of fish belonging to the family Albulidae.
 Members of this genus inhabit warm coastal waters worldwide.

 This genus contains many of the species popularly referred to as bonefish, which are vital components of both subsistence fisheries and sport fishing industries worldwide; this, in conjunction with destruction of breeding habitat, has led to population declines in many species.

 Taxonomy

 Bonefish were once believed to be a single species with a global distribution; however, 11 distinct species have since been identified.
 There are three identified species in the Atlantic and eight in the Pacific.
-All species are morphologically indistinguishable from one another and can only be reliably distinguished with genetic evidence, but all of them diverged from one another between 4 to 20 million years ago.
+All species are morphologically indistinguishable from one another and can only be reliably distinguished with genetic evidence, but all of them diverged from one another between 4 and 20 million years ago.

 The oldest fossils belonging to this genus are from the Late Cretaceous of Alabama and Uzbekistan.

 Extant species

 The 11 currently recognized living species in this genus are: